ManticoreGamesInc/platform-documentation/src/api/player.md

 If you want to fling a player using the physics system, it is possible to directly affect their velocity.
 You can either add a physics impulse to their current velocity, or just set the player's velocity directly.
 You can also zero out their velocity using `Player.ResetVelocity()`.

-Note that when using impulses to apply force to a player, we need to scale it by the player's `mass` property!
+Note that when using impulses to apply force to a player, we need to scale it by the player's `mass` property.

 ```lua
 -- Fling the player towards the heavens: